liflab/beepbeep-3-book/markdown/palettes/README.md

 ...
 ```

 The proper use of an iterator stipulates that one should never call method `next()` before first calling method `hasNext()`.
-The correct ordering of these calls can be expressed by a finite-state machine with three states like in the following picture.
+The correct ordering of these calls can be expressed by a finite-state machine with three states, as in the following picture.

 ![A finite-state machine representing the constraint that `next()` cannot be called before calling `hasNext()` first.](HasNextFSM.png)

-In this FSM, states are numbered 0, 1 and 2; transitions between states are labelled with the method name they represent; for example, when the machine is in state 1, receiving a `next` event will make it move to state 0.
-One of these states is called the *initial state*, and is identified by an arrow that is not attached to any source state.
-In our case, the initial state is 0.
-The "star" label on state 2's arrow indicates that this transition matches any incoming event.
+In this FSM, states are numbered 0, 1 and 2; transitions between states are labelled with the method name they represent; for example, when the machine is in State 1, receiving a `next` event will make it move to State 0.
+One of these states is called the *initial state*, and is identified by an arrow that is unattached to any source state.
+In the present case, the initial state is 0.
+The "star" label on State 2's arrow indicates that this transition matches any incoming event.

-In BeepBeep's FSM palette, finite-state machines are materialized by an object called <!--\index{MooreMachine@\texttt{MooreMachine}} \texttt{MooreMachine}-->`MooreMachine`<!--/i-->; the origin of that name will be explained a little later.
+In BeepBeep's FSM palette, finite-state machines are materialized by an object called <!--\index{MooreMachine@\texttt{MooreMachine}} \texttt{MooreMachine}-->`MooreMachine`<!--/i-->; the origin of that name will be explained subsequently.
 The creation of the machine is made by the following code example:

 ``` java
 MooreMachine machine = new MooreMachine(1, 1);